-Design pattern is a general solution to a recurring problem in a given context in the software design [9].
+Design pattern is a general solution to a recurring problem in a given context in the software design [10].
 Its main goal is to create flexible and extensible software systems, with a reusable structure and easy maintenance.
-They are recognized as good programming practice, which, when applied correctly, may help reducing bad smells in software, although they have not been proposed for this purpose [15].
+They are recognized as good programming practice.
+When applied correctly, they may help reducing bad smells in software, although they have not been proposed for this purpose [20].